ConfSched/ConfSched/docs/admin.md

 <code>bower install jquery</code>

+This is the build process.
 This grabs all of our dependencies through bower.
+So you'll need to run the following:

 <code>grunt copy</code>